OBOFoundry/OBOFoundry.github.io/principles/fp-019-term-stability.md

 <i><b>To obsolete a term, the ontology developer</b></i> MUST:
 1) Mark the term as obsolete
-  - OWL format: Add an "owl:deprecated" annotation with value of "true^xsd:boolean"
+  - OWL format: Add an "owl:deprecated" annotation property with value of "true^xsd:boolean"
-  - OBO format: Add an "is_obsolete: true" declaration
+  - OBO format: Add an "is_obsolete: true" tag
-1) Prepend the string "obsolete " (including the space) to the term label
+2) Prepend the string "obsolete " (including the space) to the term label
+  - NOTE: To be consistent with [Principle 12](https://obofoundry.org/principles/fp-012-naming-conventions.html) "Naming Conventions", the syntax/format MUST be precisely as given above.
+Thus, the following are disallowed: "Obsolete {label}", "obsolete_{label}", "OBSOLETE {label}" (and variations thereof).
-1) Remove existing logical axioms from the term
+3) Remove all existing logical axioms from the term
-1) Remove or replace all usages of the term elsewhere in the ontology
+4) Remove or replace all usages of the term elsewhere in the ontology

 <i><b>To obsolete a term, the ontology developer</b></i> SHOULD:
 1) Indicate any exact term replacement:
   -  OWL: Use the "term replaced by" annotation property from OMO ([IAO:0100001](http://purl.obolibrary.org/obo/IAO_0100001)) with the value set to the IRI of the relevant term
   -  OBO: Use the "replaced_by:" tag with the value set to the CURIE of the relevant term
-1) Indicate any inexact term replacements:
+2) Indicate any inexact term replacements:
   -  OWL: Use the "oboInOwl:consider" annotation property with the value set either to  the full IRI(s) or to the CURIE(s) of the relevant term(s)
 ```
    IRI method:   <oboInOwl:consider rdf:resource="http://purl.obolibrary.org/obo/OBI_0001544)>